 The beauty of this party is that there was almost nothing done ahead.
 My sister Susanna, who got the craftster genes in the family (I have none), did have the hankering for a few projects, so the week before the party she made two sets of pretty decorations.

 She used coral-colored paint to color the insides of some old jars.
 She found the tutorial on Apartment Therapy.
 We used them to hold flowers.

-For my part, I made a batch of special birthday cake marshmallows (I'll share the recipe tomorrow).
-But of course homemade marshmallows aren't required — we had plenty of store-bought marshmallows too.
+For my part, I made a batch of special birthday cake marshmallows.
+But of course homemade marshmallows aren’t required — we had plenty of store-bought marshmallows too.

-And that was pretty much it for our do-ahead arrangements!
-We didn't even shop until the day of the party itself.
+And that was pretty much it for our make-ahead arrangements!
+We didn’t even shop until the day of the party itself.

 The Day of the Party

 We had three major things to do on the day of the party: grocery shop, set up and decorate the backyard, and set up the food.